H1ghBre4k3r/y-lang/README.md

 #### ⚠️ Known Limitations

-Currently, you are not able to return functions from other functions or use values which are defined in an outter scope of a function.
+Currently, you are not able to return functions from other functions or use values which are defined in an outer scope of a function.
 I am currently figuring out a way to achieve that.

 ## Pipeline